DarkHobbit/doublecontact/doc/manual.en.md

 * co-use DoubleContact and MyPhoneExplorer (MPB files);
 * use [Google Contacts](https://contacts.google.com/) site and export contacts to VCF file.

+Notice that before export to Google Contacts or ownCloud/Nextcloud, you must set CATEGORIES as "Tag for group save".
 If you know other tags for groups saving or other device, which does support the above tags, please, contact DoubleContact author.

 ## CSV specials ##